sirodoht/atom-pastery/README.md

 If there is text selected, it will post it, otherwise it will post the whole file.

-Once it gets posted, it will inject it to the clipboard, awaiting to be pasted.
+Once it gets posted, it will inject the URL to the clipboard, awaiting to be pasted.

 Default shortcut is `ctrl+alt+p`